-Depending on where you primarily do business, licensure can be a bit of a headache to work with—your state and even your city has its own set of requirements, some of which may differ from each other.
+Depending on where you primarily do business, licensure can be a bit of a headache to work with—your state and even your city have its own set of requirements, some of which may differ from each other.
 If you don’t have the time to spend a couple of hours researching licenses and permits for your client’s business and industry, working with an outside service can be extremely useful.
 Many businesses may also need the services of a registered agent.
 If your client counts as one of them, it’s very useful to know what outside parties are willing to act as a registered agent so you can refer your clients to them.

 Providing an Alternative to Attorneys

-Accountants are rightly wary about dispensing legal advice, and often defer to attorneys on legal matters.
-So, while Accountant Firm are perfectly comfortable telling clients about the tax benefits of forming an LLC, many do not go any further than that.
+Accountants are rightly wary about dispensing legal advice and often defer to attorneys on legal matters.
+So, while Accountant firms are perfectly comfortable telling clients about the tax benefits of forming an LLC, many do not go any further than that.
 The best route to go is working with a legal document preparation service.
 These services can’t provide legal advice either, but they are experienced in filing legal paperwork and are well acquainted with the various laws and regulations applicable to creating a new business structure.
 Recommend a couple of attorneys to your clients and, if you think they could use them, any third-party services, which are much more affordable.

-There are a multitude of businesses that offer these types of services, so remember to research each one carefully before recommending them to your clients or using them yourself.
+There is a multitude of businesses that offer these types of services, so remember to research each one carefully before recommending them to your clients or using them yourself.
 But, no matter which you choose, that third party will make your life much easier and help you save time.

 Many legal document preparation companies count multiple Accountant Firm as customers for that very reason.
-If you feel as though your accounting firm is becoming a one-stop shop for businesses looking for advice and help, look into affiliating with an outside company.
+If you feel as though your accounting firm is becoming a one-stop-shop for businesses looking for advice and help, look into affiliating with an outside company.